ciribob/DCS-CTLD/README.md

 Cargo can be spawned by transport helicopters if they are close enough to a friendly logistics unit using the F10 menu.
 Crates are always spawned off the nose of the unit that requested them.

+Since the December 2024 release, it's now possible to configure CTLD to allow *all* the loading modes simultaneously:
+- conventional (DCS) if using an aircraft listed in `ctld.dynamicCargoUnits`,
+- sling loading (DCS) if `ctld.slingLoad` is set to `true`,
+- simulated sling loading (CTLD) if `ctld.hoverPickup` is set to `true`,
+- simplified loading (CTLD) if `ctld.loadCrateFromMenu` is set to `true`

 ### Simulated Sling Loading
-If ```ctld.slingLoad = false``` then Simulated Sling Loading will be used.
+If `ctld.slingLoad = false` then Simulated Sling Loading will be used.
 This option is now the default due to DCS crashes caused by Sling Loading on multiplayer.
 Simulated sling loads will not add and weight to your helicopter when loaded.

 To pickup a Sling Load, spawn the cargo you want and hover above the crate for 10 seconds.
 There is no need to select which crate you want to pickup.
 Status messages will tell you if you are too high or too low.
 If the countdown stops, it means you are no longer hovering in the correct position and the timer will reset.